 Any Iowan knows how unpredictable the weather in this state can be.
-Although many of us are prepping for the relaxing 60 and 70 degree weather that comes with fall, there are still summertime natural disasters which we are prone to.
+Although many of us are prepping for the relaxing 60 and 70-degree weather that comes with fall, there are still summertime natural disasters which we are prone to.
 More specifically, Iowans need to be aware that severe flooding can still happen for the next month or two.
 Many residents in Des Moines, Ankeny, Urbandale, and West Des Moines recall the flash flooding that occurred back in June.
-With water levels still high around the entire state, not out of flood season yet.
+With water levels still high around the entire state, we are not out of flood season yet.
 If your home or business gets affected by one over the next couple of months, ServiceMaster By Rice has tips on what to do.

 What To Do During A Flood

 Unfortunately, it is hard to predict when a flash flood will happen.
 Homeowners are usually only given warning hours in advance of potential flash flooding, making the preparation process hard for everyone.
 If you are in your home when flash flooding occurs, here is what you should do.

 Before water is filling up your basement, garage, or first floor, move all important items to the highest part of the house that you can.
 If you have pets or animals in your home, make sure they are in a safe However, do not risk your own health over tangible items if your house has started to severely flood.

 Everybody is aware that water and electricity do not mix.
 If water has started to enter your home and shows no signs of letting up, find your circuit breaker box and cut the power in your home.
 This will save you from the chances of being injured or dying from an electrical shock.

 Find a way to higher ground during a flood.
 It’s important to remember that floodwaters are dangerous and can have harmful objects moving around in them.
 Take into consideration where you are heading if you need to leave your house.